hashicorp/vault-benchmark/README.md

 }
 ```

+Configuration Options
+- `pct_postgresql_read`: percent of requests that are PostgreSQL credential generations

 Please refer to the [PostgreSQL Vault documentation](https://www.vaultproject.io/docs/secrets/databases/postgresql) for all available configuration options.

 A role configuration file can also be passed via the `postgresql_role_config_json` flag.
 This allows more specific options to be specified if required by the PostgreSQL environment setup.
 By default the following role `benchmark-role` is defined and used: